-User authentication in COMPOSITION Marketplace will be done through COMPOSITION Security Framework Authentication service (Keycloak4), which among others also is responsible for user storage and management.
+User authentication in COMPOSITION Marketplace is done through COMPOSITION Security Framework Authentication service (Keycloak4), which among others also is responsible for user storage and management.
+In the micro frontend architecture, login is done once through Open ID Connect (OIDC), and the received authentication token is shared among the micro frontends where the authorization calls are made as necessary.